The Best Retail Brand

 Shoppers make IKEA a trip

-I doubt if IKEA has any locations closer than an hour and a half drive from each other and yet its ever-expanding customer base makes pilgrimages to journey there.
+I doubt if IKEA has any locations closer than an hour and a half drive from each other.
+Yet, its ever-expanding customer base makes pilgrimages to journey there.

 IKEA was once the place where yuppies shopped because they wanted top design but could not always afford it.
 It has morphed into a feast for your senses that engages even those that can afford much more.